Charles Russell, Baron Russell of Killowen: Early life

 Russell was born at 50 Queen Street (now Dominic Street) in Newry, County Down, the elder son of Arthur Russell (d.1845) of Killowen, County Down, a brewer, of Newry and Seafield House, Killowen, County Down, by his wife Margaret Mullin of Belfast.
 The family was in moderate circumstances.
 Charles was one of five children: his three sisters all became nuns and his brother Matthew Russell was ordained as a Jesuit priest.

 Although Russell believed himself to be of Irish origin, he was later granted for his coat of arms a differenced version of the arms of the Russell Dukes of Bedford, which family originated in Dorset, England, in the 16th century.
 No relationship between the two families is apparent.
 Arthur Russell having died in 1845, the care of his large family devolved upon their talented mother and their paternal uncle, Charles William Russell.

 He studied at the diocesan seminary, St Malachy's College, Belfast, at a private school in Newry, and Castleknock College, in Castleknock, Dublin.
 He then entered the law offices of Messrs Denvir, Newry, in 1849, and of O'Rourke, McDonald & Tweed, Belfast, in 1852.
 Admitted a solicitor in 1854, he practised in the county courts of Down and Antrim, and became at once the champion of the Catholics who had resisted organised attempts at proselytising by Protestants in these counties.
 He matriculated at Trinity College, Dublin in 1856, but never graduated.

 Lawyer

 Friends urged Russell to become a barrister in London, and in 1856 he entered Lincoln's Inn.
 After study under Maine, Broom, and Birkbeck, he was called to the Bar in 1859.
 His success on the northern circuit soon recalled him to London, where he took silk in 1872, and divided the mercantile business of the circuit with Lord Herschell.
-His fees averaged £3000 a year from 1862–1872, £10,000 in the next decade, £16,000 in the third, and in 1893–1894, his last year of practice (while Attorney-General), reached £32,826.
+His fees averaged £3,000 a year from 1862 to 1872, £10,000 in the next decade, £16,000 in the third, and in 1893–1894, his last year of practice (while Attorney-General), reached £32,826.
 He was regarded as the leading advocate of his time.
 He was a strong supporter of Florence Maybrick, whom he believed to have been wrongly convicted.